jillesme/mole-fetch/README.md

 ####sendRequest (taskName, url, data, method)

-This method will be send request to ServiceWorker and request via FetchAPI
+This method will send requests to ServiceWorker and request via FetchAPI

 ####moleFetch.onResponse(taskName)

-This method will wating result from FetchAPI matched by name return as Promise
+This method will wait for result from the FetchAPI matched by name returned as Promise

 ####moleFetch.getCacheResponse(taskName)

-This method will get result from Cache that created when browser offline and matched by name as Promise
+This method will get the result from the Cache that was created when browser is offline and matched by name as Promise

 ####moleFetch.getTaskStatus(taskName)

-This method will get return status by taskName
+This method will get the return status by taskName

 ##Compatibility
 Google Chrome 49+